IamSanjid/prosniffer/README.md

 clear|cls
    Desc: Clears the console screen, doesn't clear the internal packet log(which is used if you want to dump packets when quiting normally). dump <file name>
-   Desc: Dumps all the packets inside the "{Default.DUMP_DIRECTORY}" folder. exit|q
+   Desc: Dumps all the packets inside the "Dumps" folder. exit|q
-   Desc: Exits normally also dumps all the packets to a file if dump command was provided previously, check "{Default.DUMP_DIRECTORY}" folder. h|help
+   Desc: Exits normally also dumps all the packets to a file if dump command was provided previously, check "Dumps" folder. h|help
    Desc: Prints out this message.
 ```